 The Deadly FDA

-Irvine, CA--The Court of Appeals for the District of Columbia Circuit recently ruled that terminally ill patients do not have a right to take medicines that have not been approved by the FDA.
+Irvine, CA--The Supreme Court recently considered a petition to hear the case of Abigail Alliance for Better Access to Developmental Drugs v. von Eschenbach.
+The Abigail Alliance is challenging a lower court's ruling, which found that terminally ill patients do not have a right to take promising medicines that have yet to be approved by the FDA.

 "Barring individuals from choosing what medicines to take is immoral and destructive," said Dr. Yaron Brook, executive director of the Ayn Rand Institute.